MattCCC/fetchff/README.md

         url: '/user-details/update/:userId',
       },
     },
+    // Optionally
+    httpRequestErrorService: (error) => {
+      console.log('Request failed', error);
+    }
 });

 const data = api.getUserDetails({ userId: 1 });

 api.updateUserDetails({ name: 'Mark' }, { userId: 1 });
 ```
 In this basic example we fetch data from an API for user with an ID of 1.
 We also update user's name to Mark.
-If you prefer OOP you can import `ApiHandler` and initialize the handler using `new ApiHandler` instead.
+If you prefer OOP you can import `ApiHandler` and initialize the handler using `new ApiHandler()` instead.

 ## API methods
 ##### api.yourEndpointName(queryParams, urlParams, requestConfig)